 Was it coincidence that party misbehavior caused Lincoln’s election, or Trump’s?
 Hell.
 And.
 No.

 Back to Tuesday, Nov.
 6, 1860: Lincoln won 180 electoral votes to his opponents’ combined 123.
 He only needed to win 152.
 The Republicans, riding a powerful political tidal wave following the Whig implosion, exploited their weakened and divided opponents and won with zero support from the South.

 The rest, as they say, is history.
 By the time of his election Lincoln and the nascent Republican party quickly filled the Whig void.

 Lincoln, the False Third Party Candidate

 Interesting cautionary note: the house, being deeply divided against itself, could not stand.
 It did not stand, at least in its original form.
-Southern states began to secede from the Union almost immediately.
+Southern states began to secede from the Union almost immediately after Lincoln’s election.
 The Civil War broke out in April 1861, just 6 months after Lincoln was elected, when the Confederates attacked Fort Sumter.
 A new and stronger Union emerged from the fire and the nation rose to become, and remains, the greatest world power in history.
 For all our faults, there is no better nation on Earth.
 (If you disagree I’ll have my Attorney General investigate you and throw you in jail. 😉 )